donjmilligan/flare-bible-study/README.md

 Here you will find an app that can map cross references and subjects at the same time, in a couple of ways.
 This relies on user created scriptural cross reference data, and you'll need to create your own additional JSON files, or extend the ones in this project.

+Most files other than index.php and mobile.php use the D3.js hierarchical edge bundling chart (hierarchical many to many relationships) which is great for subject mapping and for presentations.

 ## Table of contents

 - [Translations](#translations)